Getaround Review: A Good Alternative to Car Rental?

 The Bottom Line

-We believe that Getaround is a great choice for you if you want to rent your car in the most hassle-free way possible.
+Getaround is a great choice for you if you want to rent your car in the most hassle-free way possible.
 While you’re going to pay a $20 monthly fee and the company takes a 40% cut of your profit, you have the luxury of knowing that you don’t have to run around town meeting renters.

-And, in this sense, we believe that those who want to put in the least amount of work to rent out their car will be the ones who can best leverage this app to make money.
+Those who want to put in the least amount of work to rent out their car will be the ones who can best leverage this app to make money.

 However, you have to keep in mind that there’s no way to guarantee how much money you’ll earn from Getaround, Turo or other rental apps.